mackaycartoons

 “China’s rise, enabled by the same international rules and norms that it now increasingly disregards, has had an enormous impact on the Indo-Pacific, and it has ambitions to become the leading power in the region,” says the 26-page document, which was provided to the media in advance of its formal release in Vancouver on Sunday.

-Posted in: Canada Tagged: beaver, Canada, China, diplomacy, dragon, Indo-Pacific, Justin Trudeau, Xi Jinping
+Posted in: Canada Tagged: beaver, Canada, China, diplomacy, dragon, Indo-Pacific, Justin Trudeau, Printed in the Toronto Star, Xi Jinping

 Friday November 20, 2020